Astray909/SYSC3303-Project/README.md

 * Verify that all source files are placed in src directory
 * Run the mainClass.java file as Java Application

+## Testing Instructions
+* In Eclipse IDE, inside the Package Explorer tab, expand test folder
+* Right click on each JUnit Test File and run as JUnit Test to test corresponding classes

 ## Authors

 * **Hassan Yusuf** - [almasrur](https://github.com/almasrur)